 Both angel investors and venture capital firms invest directly in private companies.

-Angel investors will be individuals, often successful business people, investing personal funds into a potentially rewarding business opportunity.
 In contrast, venture capital is invested by firms or companies.
 They raise investment money by offering individuals a chance to invest in a fund that is then used to buy shares in a private company.

 The fact that business angels use their own money and venture capitalists are using other people’s money affects their capacity for risk.
-Typically a venture capital firm is in a position to invest much larger amounts of money than a business angel.

-Many businesses use angel investment as a start up, and look to secure venture capital at a later stage as they grow.
+Many businesses use angel investment as a start up and look to secure venture capital at a later stage as they grow.

 Preparing for venture capital investment